We love our dogs, and we love to share our food with them as a special treat.

-If a dog ingests even small amounts of alcohol it can cause; vomiting, diarrhea, decreased coordination, breathing problems, panic attacks, tremors, coma, and even death.
+If a dog ingests even small amounts of alcohol, it can cause; vomiting, diarrhea, decreased coordination, breathing problems, panic attacks, tremors, coma, and even death.

-Long term exposure will cause; liver failure, heart and blood pressure problems, abnormal blood acidity, central nervous system problems, coordination, and brain problems.
+Long-term exposure will cause; liver failure, heart and blood pressure problems, abnormal blood acidity, central nervous system problems, coordination, and brain problems.

 However, it is still more than his digestive system may be able to handle.

 3. Blue Cheese

 This is because fungi in the genus Penicillium, particularly P. crustosum, produce tremorgenic mycotoxins.

-The clinical signs of Penitrem A poisoning include; vomiting, convulsions, tremors, ataxia, lethargy, excessive panting, incoordination, and tachycardia, all of which are indicators of intoxications affecting the nervous system
+The clinical signs of Penitrem A poisoning include; vomiting, convulsions, tremors, ataxia, lethargy, excessive panting, incoordination, and tachycardia, all of which are indicators of intoxications affecting the nervous system.

-If you think your dog has eaten blue cheese and is suffering from any of these clinical signs then you should seek emergency veterinary advice.
+If you think your dog has eaten blue cheese and is suffering from any of these clinical signs, then you should seek emergency veterinary advice.

-Therefore, you might be tempted to add it to your dog’s regular food in order to enhance its flavor.
+Therefore, you might be tempted to add it to your dog’s regular food to enhance its flavor.

-This will result in a significant loss of free water and a higher concentration of sodium in the blood.
+This will result in a significant loss of free water and a higher sodium concentration in the blood.

 5. Caffeine, Coffee, Tea & Other

-It is so toxic that within 1-2 hours of ingestion your dog could experience; mild to severe hyperactivity, restlessness, vomiting, increased and abnormal heart rate, increased blood pressure, tremors, seizures, collapse, and even death.
+It is so toxic that within 1-2 hours of ingestion, your dog could experience; mild to severe hyperactivity, restlessness, vomiting, increased and abnormal heart rate, increased blood pressure, tremors, seizures, collapse, and even death.

-Therefore, if your dog consumes even moderate amounts of coffee grounds; used tea bags or soda, veterinarian advice must be sought immediately.
+Therefore, if your dog consumes even moderate amounts of coffee grounds, used tea bags, or soda, veterinarian advice must be sought immediately.

-6. Cobs of corn
+6. Cobs Of Corn